tardate/LittleArduinoProjects/Equipment/MSO5074FG_unboxing/README.md

 ### First Boot and Probe Compensation

 Switching on .. and it boots fine!
-From system info I can see that this is it's second boot (the first being the seller's benchtest).
+From system info I can see that this is its second boot (the first being the seller's benchtest).

 The manual describes how to perform probe compensation and that all goes well...